 We recommend using bumblebees on their own or in combination with honeybees for the pollination of your cherries.

-- Different cherry cultivars can vary greatly in flower set, and when bumblebees are used as the sole pollinator, recommendations vary according to the variety, ranging from a minimum of 9 strong hives per hectare to 15 hives per hectare.
+- Different cherry cultivars can vary greatly in flower set, and when bumblebees are used as the sole pollinator, recommendations vary according to the variety, ranging from a minimum of 9 turbo hives per hectare to 15 turbo hives per hectare.

-- We recommend a minimum of 6 bumblebee hives when used in combination with managed honeybee hives
+- We recommend a minimum of 6 turbo hives when used in combination with managed honeybee hives